pgadmin-org/pgadmin4/docs/en_US/code_review.rst

   current schema/user as appropriate.
 In general, if there are common or sensible default values available, put them in the fields for the user.

-* 1 patch == 1 feature.
-If you need to fix/update existing infrastructure in
+* 1 Pull Request == 1 feature.
+If you need to fix/update existing
-  your patch, it's usually easier if it's in a separate patch.
-Patches containing multiple new features or unrelated changes are likely to be rejected.
+  infrastructure in your change, it's usually easier if it's in a separate Pull Request.
+Pull Requests containing multiple new features or unrelated changes are likely to be rejected.

-* Ensure the patch is fully functional, and works!
-If a patch is being sent as a work in progress, not intended for commit, clearly state that it's a WIP, and note what does or does not yet work.
+* Ensure the change is fully functional, and works!
+If you wish to send a work in progress (WIP) change that is not intended for commit, instead of submitting a Pull Request, send either as a link to a repository fork or a patch to the pgadmin-hackers@postgresql.org mailing list, clearly stating that it's a WIP, and noting what does or does not yet work.